Will Prest (Chair), Managing Partner, KWP Consulting

 Rick is an attorney who, prior to retirement, was Executive Vice President and General Counsel of Metris Companies, Inc. and, prior to that, Green Tree Financial Corporation.
 Earlier in his career Rick served as a Special Assistant Attorney General for the State of Minnesota.
 Rick has served as legal advisor to, and director of, numerous public companies, financial institutions, foundations and charitable organizations.

 He received his undergraduate degree from Northwestern University (Evanston, IL) and his law degree from the College of William & Mary (Williamsburg, VA).
 Rick is a lifelong tennis player.
 He and his wife, Karen, live in Medina, MN.

-Sima Griffith, Founder and Managing Principal, Aethlon Capital
+Sima Griffith, Managing Principal, Aethlon Capital, LLC

 Sima Griffith is founder and Managing Principal of Aethlon Capital.
 During her 25 year career, she has successfully structured and completed mergers, acquisitions and capital raises for entrepreneurs, private and public companies and family businesses.